 Patterns make sense of the data.
 Patterns organize, connect, and summarize the ideas, events, and things we are considering.
-When something appears without a pattern, then we say foreign from yours, their speech is random nonsense.
+When something appears without a pattern, then we say it is random, chaotic, unpredictable, and confusing.
+In other words, it appears encrypted.
+When we wonder what is the meaning of life, we are saying life appears random and encrypted.
+We can't detect patterns that lead us to hope.

+When you speak to someone with a language foreign from yours, their speech is random nonsense.
 However, if you take time to learn their patterns of grammar and pronunciation, then it all begins to make sense.
-Even when you don't understand every little nuance of the stranger's communicate effectively for all practical purposes.
+Even when you don't understand every little nuance of the stranger's background that imposes slightly different meanings on their words, you can still communicate effectively for all practical purposes.
+As you become even more familiar with the language you can handle people who talk with lisps, or garble a few words, or speak to them on a bad phone connection.
+Patterns help us cut through the confusion of static and distractions.